Quick Snapshot on Ransomware's Elements

-Attackers now are at the stage where they have control of the data.
+Attackers are now at the stage where they have control of the data.
 This happens right when the malware is activated.
 In this second stage, the company's encrypted data is no longer accessible as the hacker is now in control.

 Lastly, demand is the final element that notifies the victim they're under attack, and their data is compromised.
-In this third stage, hackers ensure the victim is completely locked out from their data until a ransom is paid.
+In this third stage, hackers ensure the victim is completely locked out of their data until a ransom is paid.

 Hungry for more?
 Join me each week, where I'll break down complex topics and dissect the latest news within the cybersecurity industry and blockchain ecosystem, simplifying the tech world.